mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 I would like to explain a little more about the [word] *realization* [that] Dōgen Zenji uses very often here: *practice and realization*.
 I don't know how you understand what *realization* is.
 I think this is my problem, how to translate this term in English.
 Well, English always uses *realization*, but I don't know *how* you understand this [word].

 But Dōgen uses three kinds of *satori*, enlightenment.
 One is *awareness* – *kaku*, “awakening.”
 Second is *satori* – usually “enlightenment.”
-Third is *sho*. [...] *Literally* it means “verification” or “proof.”
+Third is *shō*. [...] *Literally* it means “verification” or “proof.”
 Literally, okay?

-So three kinds of terms are often used by Dōgen, but in this case, *practice and realization* is the third one (*sho*). *Realization* is corresponding to the third one – “proof” or “verification,” literally translated.
+So three kinds of terms are often used by Dōgen, but in this case, *practice and realization* is the third one (*shō*). *Realization* is corresponding to the third one – “proof” or “verification,” literally translated.
 But I am still looking for the appropriate term in English; I don't know what kind of English [word] is best, so I have to explain a little bit about this one.

-[This enlightenment is] *sho* (證) in Japanese.
-Plainly speaking, *sho* literally means “proof” or “certification”; this is also *sho*.
+[This enlightenment is] *shō* (證) in Japanese.
+Plainly speaking, *shō* literally means “proof” or “certification”; this is also *shō*.
 [To certify], or to prove, or to verify, or to witness. [...]
-Anyway, *sho*.
+Anyway, *shō*.

 The first one and second one, *kaku* (*awakening*) or *satori*, both are something experienced, something which you can experience through the six senses.
-But *sho*, translated as *realization*, is a little more than that which you can experience or you can awaken.
+But *shō*, translated as *realization*, is a little more than that which you can experience or you can awaken.
 So [it has] a little deeper meaning, rather than *kaku*, awakening, or *satori*, enlightenment.

-So I don't know how to translate it, but maybe we can say *sho*, translated literally as *verification* or *witness*, means “actualizing the consummation of being.”
+So I don't know how to translate it, but maybe we can say *shō*, translated literally as *verification* or *witness*, means “actualizing the consummation of being.”
 Consummation [of being], [the] ultimate nature of being.

 So “consummation of being” – how can I say it – is a place where everything synchronizes with each other.
 Well, according to [what Buddha says], I think [whether] animate being or inanimate being, all [were] simultaneously enlightened when he attained enlightenment.
 Or, he said, “I and the heaven and earth [...] are the same and one root, where all living beings attain enlightenment simultaneously.”
 So that is a *consummation of being*.
 Consummation of the ultimate nature of being is the same and one place where everything coexists in peace.